kr15h/projection-mapping-with-rpi/slides.md

 # Using SCP

 You can also use the command line interface to upload files.
-The following will upload `movie-a.mp4` and `movie-b.mp4` to the `example_gamepad` video source folder.
+The following will upload `movie-a.mp4` and `movie-b.mp4` to the `example_basic` video source folder.

 ```
 scp movie-a.mp4 movie-b.mp4 \
 pi@192.168.0.3:/home/pi/openFrameworks/addons/\
-ofxPiMapper/example_gamepad/bin/data/sources/videos/
+ofxPiMapper/example_basic/bin/data/sources/videos/
 ```

 ---